THIS INFORMATION IS DESIGNED TO PROVIDE PROCEDURAL INFORMATION ABOUT SMALL CLAIMS PROCEEDINGS; IT IS NOT INTENDED TO GIVE LEGAL ADVICE.

 The cost for a Redford address is $30.00 PER defendant.
 Please see clerk for a list of all other costs to serve the defendant in another city.

-*******IF THE JUDGE AWARDS JUDGEMENT TO THE PLAINTIFF, COLLECTION IS THE RESPONSIBILITY OF THE PLAINTIFF.
+*******IF THE JUDGE AWARDS JUDGMENT TO THE PLAINTIFF, COLLECTION IS THE RESPONSIBILITY OF THE PLAINTIFF.
 THE LAW PROHIBITS COURT EMPLOYEES FROM GIVING LEGAL ADVICE OR ASSISTANCE IN PREPARING YOUR PAPERS.
 YOU WILL NEED TO CONSULT YOUR OWN ATTORNEY*******